Duration

 Trimester 3

-Ensemble 3 - PSP305
+PSP305 Ensemble 3

 In Ensemble 3, students will continue to develop their expertise in their principal instrument and awareness of repertoire through ensemble sessions (1 x 2-hour session per week).
 The sequence of Ensemble subjects is designed so students can incrementally develop their technical proficiency, creativity and the development of their personal playing styles.
 Stage performance technique also continues to be refined, including movement, stage dialogue, microphone technique, musicianship and stage image.